 The HSE exam is for persons who never graduated high school and offers them the chance to earn an equivalent credential.

-The GED is taken exclusively on a computer and comes with four separate subtests (modules) that must be finished within two years.
+The GED is taken exclusively on a computer and comes with four separate subtests (modules) that may be taken separately.

 The four modules cover the fields of Literacy (Reasoning through Language Arts), Math (Mathematical Reasoning), Social Studies, and Science.